-In some instances, lettering on the glass door would be used instead, and would follow guidelines related to such lettering (see section 10), and as permitted by the property owner.
+In some instances, lettering on the glass door would be used instead, and would follow guidelines related to such lettering (see page 22), and as permitted by the property owner.
 Note that at many locations, there will be no exterior signage other than the general building name or address, as provided by the property owner.
 In such instances, the name of the university unit leasing the space may appear only on an interior directory.

-The University Planner's Office, in consultation with AEC-Real Estate Office, the owner of the leased property, and the university unit occupying the property, will determine what university signage would be recommended for placement at the leased facility.
+Planning and Communication, in consultation with the F&O Real Estate Office, the owner of the leased property, and the university unit occupying the property, will determine what university signage would be recommended for placement at the leased facility.